Seven Strategies to Increase Blood Flow in Your Feet

 Add a small pinch of ginger, too.
 If you do this, you’ll get a great remedy for stimulating your blood flow and taking care of your heart.

 7. Manual lymphatic drain with rosemary oil

-You can do this massage yourself or ask a good physical therapist or massage therapist to do this therapy.
+You can perform this massage on yourself or ask a good physical therapist or massage therapist to do it for you.